ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/agents.rst

        stop
      - Stop the resource
-     - Return 0 on success and an appropriate error code otherwise.
+     - Return :ref:`OCF_SUCCESS <OCF_SUCCESS>` on success and an appropriate
+       error code otherwise.
 Must not report success until the resource is fully stopped.
    * - .. _monitor_action:

        .. index::